floswald/SMM.jl/README.md

 # MOpt.jl: Moment Optimization Library for [Julia](http://julialang.org)

-# this branch is without plotting facilities. for hpc systems where installing PYplot is difficult.

 [![Build Status](https://travis-ci.org/floswald/MOpt.jl.png?branch=master)](https://travis-ci.org/floswald/MOpt.jl)

 This package provides a `Julia` infrastructure for *[Simulated Method of Moments](http://en.wikipedia.org/wiki/Method_of_simulated_moments)* estimation, or other problems where we want to optimize a non-differentiable objective function.
 The setup is suitable for all kinds of **likelihood-free estimators** - in general, those require evaluating the objective at many regions.
 The user can supply their own algorithms for generating successive new parameter guesses.
 We provide a set of MCMC template algorithms.
 The code can be run in serial or on a cluster.